CSPS-EFPC-DAAN/DevOps/README.md

 **Native Cloud Development**

-To register, please [fill out this form](https://forms.gle/8zLsZWpTQL51b1xC6).
-Seats are limited so act fast!
+**To register, please [fill out this form](https://forms.gle/8zLsZWpTQL51b1xC6).
+Seats are limited so act fast!**

-Please review this [evergreen master schedule](https://docs.google.com/spreadsheets/d/1K5v3KYBZB6R3mG4n2Xyyu94Gh-bQjIhDOzIqrSwHVN8/edit?usp=sharing) for more information.
+Please review this [evergreen master schedule](https://docs.google.com/spreadsheets/d/1K5v3KYBZB6R3mG4n2Xyyu94Gh-bQjIhDOzIqrSwHVN8/edit?usp=sharing) for more events to come.

 **Note that participation for the entire duration of the in-class training is mandatory**.